 1. When is it time to register?

-Once your income reaches the $30 000 threshold, you have 29 days from the time you reached the threshold to register with Canada Customs and Revenue Agency (CCRA) to be able to charge GST.
+Once you reach the $30,000 income threshold, you have 29 days from the date you reach it to register with Canada Customs and Revenue Agency (CCRA) in order to charge GST.

-If you achieve the threshold in 13 months, or in four continuous quarters and one month, you are then still required to register.
+If you reach the threshold within 13 months or over four continuous quarters and one month, you still need to register.

-When you register you will have a registration effective date.
-This date establishes your eligibility for any credits, as well as when you are liable to collect GST / HST.
-You will also receive a Business Number (BN) for the CCRA to identify your business..
-This number will be used every time you deal with the CCRA.
+Upon registering, you will receive a registration effective date.
+This date determines your eligibility for credits and when you become liable to collect GST/HST.
+You will also be issued a Business Number (BN) for CCRA to identify your business, which you will use every time you interact with them.

 2. When is it time to file?

-A good tip is: If your annual sales are less than $500 000, ask for the quarterly filing option when you register to cut down on paperwork.
+A helpful tip: If your annual sales are under $500,000, request quarterly filing when you register to reduce paperwork.

 3. Can I deregister?

-If you are registered and sales drop below the threshold you can deregister but there are conditions and things to look out for.
+If you registered and sales drop below the threshold, you can deregister, but be aware of the conditions and things to watch out for.

-You need to have been a GST / HST registrant for at least a year for the CCRA to allow you to deregister.
-The CCRA will also ‘claw back’ some of the input tax credits that you claimed on things such as property and inventory.
-The process is complicated, and it is recommended that you get a tax professional to evaluate the impact of deregistration before moving on.
+You must have been a GST/HST registrant for at least one year for the CCRA to approve deregistration.
+The CCRA will also recover some of the input tax credits you claimed on items like property and inventory.
+The process is complex, so it’s best to consult a tax professional to assess the impact of deregistration before proceeding.

-To deregister, you will need your Business Number (BN), the legal name of your business, the cancellation date, and the reason for closing the GST / HST account.
-The full instructions to deregister and close your account is available on the Canada Government website.
+To deregister, you’ll need your Business Number (BN), the legal name of your business, the cancellation date, and the reason for closing the GST/HST account.
+Full instructions on how to deregister and close your account are available on the Canada Government website.

 The Verdict?

-Often businesses that are not required to register for the GST / HST do so anyway.
-This often means more paperwork and having to charge and remit the tax.
-However, there are also some positive aspects.
+Many businesses that aren’t required to register for the GST/HST choose to do so anyway.
+This decision often leads to more paperwork and the need to charge and remit the tax.
+However, some positive aspects come with it.

-By registering early these businesses can claim back the GST they paid for start-up purchases.
-Charging GST can also add credibility – it then seems as if the business earns more than the threshold amount per year.
+By registering early, these businesses can claim back the GST they paid on start-up purchases.
+Charging GST can also enhance credibility, making it appear as though the business earns more than the threshold amount annually.

-Whether your decision to collect GST / HST is voluntary or mandatory, you must register with the CCRA.
-Options for registration include visiting the nearest CCRA office, registering by phone, or registering online.
+Whether you choose to collect GST/HST voluntarily or are required to do so, you must register with the CCRA.
+You can register by visiting the nearest CCRA office, calling, or registering online.

 Have more questions?